Carbamazepine, Valproic Acid

 Study rationale

-Carbamazepine and valproic acid (VPA) are long-established treatments for paediatric epilepsy.
+Carbamazepine (CBZ) and valproic acid (VPA) are long-established treatments for paediatric epilepsy.
 However, their dosing presents challenges due to their complex pharmacokinetics, especially in children.
 Both drugs also exhibit high inter-individual variability.
-VPA is extensively bound to albumin, while carbamazepine undergoes auto-induction, both of which complicate dose optimization.
-This study aimed to evaluate the current Dutch Paediatric Formulary (DPF) dosing guidelines for carbamazepine and VPA and provide insight into how altered albumin levels impact VPA exposure.
+VPA is extensively bound to albumin in a concentration-dependent manner, while CBZ undergoes auto-induction by inducing its own major metabolizing enzyme, both of which complicate dose optimization.
+This study aimed to evaluate the appropriateness of the current Dutch Paediatric Formulary (DPF) dosing guidelines to achieve therapeutic levels for CBZ and VPA.
+If room for optimization was observed, alternative dosing regimens were explored.
+In addition, the impact of altered albumin levels impact on VPA exposure was explored.

 The role of PBPK modelling in supporting clinical decision-making

 PBPK modelling takes the body’s physiological processes into account, providing a more comprehensive understanding of how drugs behave across different age groups.
-In this study, PBPK models for carbamazepine and VPA were used to simulate paediatric drug levels under current dosing guidelines.
-These models helped evaluate whether existing guidelines were adequate for achieving therapeutic drug levels in children and provided deeper insights into how factors like hypoalbuminemia affect VPA dosing.
+In this study, PBPK models for CBZ and VPA (immediate and extended release) were used to simulate paediatric drug levels under current dosing guidelines.
+These models helped evaluate whether existing guidelines were adequate for achieving therapeutic drug levels in children and where dosing can be optimized.
+The PBPK models also provided deeper mechanistic insights into how factors like hypoalbuminemia may affect VPA exposure.

 Evaluation of paediatric dosing